top of page

 Adam has studied Poverty, Conflict and Reconstruction, and modern languages, which he taught for many years to 11–18-year-olds in Norwich.

-In previous lives he worked on non-governmental humanitarian and emergency education programmes in the North Caucasus, and at the International Peace Bureau in Geneva.
-He has also worked as a translator, and as a volunteer with bereaved children and homeless people in the UK, elderly people in Russia, and young people with severe learning difficulties in Herrnhut, Germany.
+In previous lives, he worked on non-governmental humanitarian and emergency education programmes in the North Caucasus, and at the International Peace Bureau in Geneva.
+He has also worked as a translator and as a volunteer with bereaved children and homeless people in the UK, elderly people in Russia, and young people with severe learning difficulties in Herrnhut, Germany.

 He spends quite a lot of time singing, often with Fine City Chorus, and lives in Norwich with two children, their mum Jo, and Cozmo, a dog.